northwestcoder/terraform-satori-audit-export/README.md

 gcloud services enable storage.googleapis.com
 ```

-6. If you haven't done so yet, download this repository that you are currently reading and edit the variables:
+6. If you haven't done so yet, download this repository that you are currently reading and edit the variables in the file ```terraform.tfvars```:

 - Use git clone, or, download zip and extract.
 - In your terminal, navigate to the directory where this repository is located.
 - With a text editor, you **must edit** the three Satori values in ALLCAPS in the file ```terraform.tfvars```.
 - You _can optionally_ change the other values as well, such as the database password or GCP region and zone.
 Then save the file.
+- To run this quick start as-is, this is the only file you need to edit.
 ```
 #contents of terraform.tfvars file
 #satori vars